yearmfew/yearmfew-blocks/README.md

 1. Clone or download this repository into your WordPress `wp-content/plugins/yearmfew-blocks` directory.
 2. Run `npm install` to install dependencies.
+3. Build the blocks:
-3. - `npm run yearmfew-build`: Builds all blocks in the project once.
-Use this to generate production-ready build files for every block automatically.
+   - `npm run yearmfew-build`: Builds all blocks for production.
+All blocks are compiled into a single `build/` directory.
-4. - `npm run yearmfew-start`: Starts watch mode for all blocks.
-When you make changes to any block's source files, only that block will be rebuilt automatically.
-Useful for development and live preview.
+   - `npm run yearmfew-start`: Starts watch mode for development.
+Automatically rebuilds when you make changes.
-5. Activate the **yearmfew-blocks** plugin from your WordPress admin panel.
+4. Activate the **yearmfew-blocks** plugin from your WordPress admin panel.

 ## Usage